Which is easier to read? Is it this multi-statement snippet:

 Most modern languages offer syntax that can assist in creating readable one-liners.
 If your language has map/has and/or list literals, you should avoid building those constructs procedurally. e.g., in JavaScript:

-var array = new Array();
+var array = new Array();is lame.
+Write that as

 array[0] = 'foo';